kenjis/secure-validator/README.md

 And

- * adds max length 1 letter.
+ * adds `MaxLength` 1 letter.

-That is you have to set (override) max length rule to all fields.
+That is you have to set (overwrite) max length rule to all fields.
 You don't forget it.

 If a field does not match the default rules, you can remove the rules.